Welcome to Year 4!

 In English this half term we will be looking at:

-In Maths we will be looking at Multiplication and division, length, Fractions and decimals.
+In Maths we will be looking at Statistics, the properties of shapes and movement.

 Our PE days are Wednesday and Thursday, from January, you can come to school in your PE kit and wear it all day.